ace-n/TF2-Website-APIs/README.md

 <br><br>
 Note: Most (if not all) functions require the "ImportantValues.vb" file to run properly.
 <br><br>
-This project uses my RegexCalc math parser (which can be found on my GitHub page.)
+This project uses (and includes) my RegexCalc math parser.
+The main project for this can be found on my GitHub page.
 <br><br>
 LICENSING: Use it for whatever you like, as long as you give me credit by name.
 One restriction: no profit can be made off of these files by themselves.
 (Profiting off of derivative works is fine.)
 <br><br>